GavinTryz/SuperST7032/README.md

 `clear()` - Clears the LCD

 `print(char c)`, `print(String str)`, and more - Prints data to the LCD.
-Inherited from the print Class.
+Inherited from the Print class.
 Supports things such as printing in BIN/HEX, character arrays, and other features from the Print class

 `write(byte x)` - Writes a single byte to the LCD.
 Required for printing custom characters